Accounts Payable Automation.

-While it’s historically true that AP Invoice Automation has brought the largest return on investment for companies with a vast amounts of invoice processing, advances in automation tools alongside expert implementation has transformed it into a viable option for any organization looking to streamline AP.
+While it’s historically true that AP Invoice Automation has brought the largest return on investment for companies with a vast amount of invoice processing, advances in automation tools alongside expert implementation have transformed it into a viable option for any organization looking to streamline AP.
 With these changes in mind, we’ll discuss the different types of organizations that might consider AP Automation and what they can expect to achieve from doing so.

 Understanding Your Organization’s Accounts Payable Process:

 First off, it’s important to develop a thorough grasp of how your organization works with Accounts Payable.
 You’ll want to consider metrics such as the volume of invoices you process per month, whether a single or multiple ERP solutions are being implemented, and the geographic reach of your AP processing.
-Larger organizations that operate on a global scale will face challenges around scalability and regional compliance, and may need to consider integration aspects if working with multiple ERP solutions.
+Larger organizations that operate on a global scale will face challenges around scalability and regional compliance and may need to consider integration aspects if working with multiple ERP solutions.
 While global enterprise companies tend to see larger cost savings more easily due to the sheer volume of invoices, implementation at scale brings its own complexity.
 For companies considering an AP solution across different regions or ERPs, securing a support team with global reach and multilingual consultants can vastly simplify the process.

-Companies who operate on a smaller scale will need to evaluate similar metrics, but with a larger emphasis on individuals in your organization and their roles.
+Companies that operate on a smaller scale will need to evaluate similar metrics, but with a larger emphasis on individuals in your organization and their roles.
 The primary challenges for these types of organizations are more people-centered, as the success of an AP solution will depend on how well it integrates with the existing legacy solution – rather than the statutory and scalable nature of enterprise challenges.
-These small and medium sized businesses should be looking primarily to reduce the workload on what is often an already over-worked AP team.
+These small and medium-sized businesses should be looking primarily to reduce the workload on what is often an already over-worked AP team.
 As such, gathering information on the team working with AP and their existing practices can help identify their pain points to emphasize when crafting a solution.

 What You Should Expect from Your AP Solution: